The Heritage Party – A Manifesto for Social Conservatism

 The Heritage Party will seek to maintain and strengthen the institutions of marriage and the natural family.
 The Party holds that the true and right definition of marriage is that of a covenant and union between one man and one woman.

-While we uphold the right of individuals to make choices about how they conduct their personal lives, we believe that the institutions of marriage and the family are fundamental to the fabric of a good society and the transmission of values, customs, traditions and identity from parents to children through the generations.
+While we uphold the right of individuals to make choices about how they conduct their personal lives, we believe that the institutions of marriage and the natural family are fundamental to the fabric of a good society and the transmission of values, customs, traditions and identity from parents to children through the generations.

 The traditional nuclear family where a mother and father bring up their own children is the best and most successful model for bringing up healthy and well-balanced children, and building stable communities.